-Accessories: All students are limited to earrings required to visibly show their student name tag at all
+Accessories: All students are limited to earrings which do not dangle, rings, wristwatch, and are required to visibly show their student name tag at all times.

 Fingernails: Must always be totally clean, neatly trimmed and not be excessive in length.
 ARTIFICIAL NAILS ARE NOT ALLOWED.